• Home

 My sore toe

-I also went to visit the spa, which offered a swollen foot and ankle treatment.
+I also went to the spa, which offered a wonderful swollen foot and ankle treatment.
 I thought that was smart and eagerly took advantage of the service.
-Our room also had a huge jacuzzi tub that I soaked my feet in using some salts that I bought at the spa.
+Our room had a huge jacuzzi tub that I soaked my feet in using some salts that I bought at the spa.

 Our Excursions

-I went online a week before the cruise to book our excursions and panicked when they weren’t unavailable.
+I went online a week before the cruise to book our excursions and panicked when they weren’t available.
 We were placed on the waitlist.
-Once aboard the ship, we were relieved to find there was no problem booking our tours.
+Once aboard the ship, we were relieved to learn there was no problem booking our tours.
 The“waitlist” is the cruise line’s way of determining how many buses to order.

 Livorno, Italy